denoland/docs/runtime/manual/advanced/deploying_deno/google_cloud_run.md

+---
-# How to Deploy to Google Cloud Run
+title: "How to Deploy to Google Cloud Run"
+---

 [Google Cloud Run](https://cloud.google.com/run) is a managed compute platform that lets you run containers on Google's scalable infrastructure.